tezoatlipoca/synk/README.md

 The idea is that I can configure my `synk` instance and a shared `key` on all of my computers and when needed simply get/put data on demand.
 I can now add rudimentary synchronization metadata to whatever I want to store.

+## How is this not Redis/Valkey with an API up front?
+The blobs themselves aren't stored in memory; only a Dictionary of key+blob_file_hashs.
+Redis usually requires 2-3x the data storage in RAM; this way RAM is minimal, you're limited by nonvolatile storage space.
+(at perhaps the sake of speed, there's no caching of blob data) Each blob_file_hash and key is 64 bytes, so each stashed blob consumes 128 bytes, so 8.4M keys per 1GB of RAM And one less dependency; Redis and Valkey are very good and tackle a whole lot of problems that this is not intended to solve.